hkandala/hkandala-musings/cki366rok01b1cus18jrg60u4.md

 9. And last but not the least, it should be free and open-source, which means no intermediate servers, preferably peer to peer.
 10. Bonus: Transfer to multiple devices at once.
 An option to broadcast to all devices in the network.

-After noting down the requirements, especially the first two points, I quickly realized, this is possible if it is a web app right?
+After noting down the requirements, especially the first two points, I quickly realized, this is possible if it is a web app, right?
 Browsers are available on every device, and web apps do not require any setup.
 And I am not the only one who realized this, many developers have already tried to solve this through a web app ([Snapdrop](https://snapdrop.net/),  [ShareDrop](https://www.sharedrop.io/)), but they don't meet other requirements quite well, specifically directory sharing and pause/resume option which are deal-breakers when transferring large files.

 I started exploring how these existing apps work in the hope to extend them.
 The underlying technology that makes it possible to transfer files via browsers is  [WebRTC](https://webrtc.org/).
 It is a p2p protocol and an API that is available in all modern browsers.
 With my current understanding and research, I believe one can build a web app that satisfies the above-mentioned requirements using WebRTC.
 Transfer rates might not be super fast but we can achieve decent rates.
 I began to learn how WebRTC works and working on how feasible it is to build this app.
 Will keep posting my updates and progress in this blog.